sgenduso/react-curriculum/03-props.md

 What happens if we don't include the number property or if we change it to be something that is not a number?

-Note: If you're using `bower` to connect React, be sure to `react.js` and not `react.min.js`.
 Validation warning errors will not show up in the console if you use the minified version.

 ## Creating Multiple Components